DavidStirling/ImQuick/README.md

 This is a tricky area.
 ImQuick currently supports most common image formats (e.g. .tif, .png, .jpeg).
 The bioimaging space is somewhat overrun with proprietary formats to the point that supporting them all in a lightweight package may be very difficult.
 If support for a format would be particularly valuable please do raise an issue requesting it.

-Right now (in beta) ImQuick can open 2D images, 3D Z-stacks and time series.
+Right now ImQuick can open 2D images, 3D Z-stacks and time series.
 Faster loading of some compressed formats is also an area being pursued.

 ## Setup from source